 In his fourth season as Music Director and Conductor of the Georgia Symphony Orchestra, Verville has energized audiences while increasing and diversifying concert offerings.
 His strong focus on audience engagement and outreach is recognized throughout the community and in the League of American Orchestra’s Symphony magazine.
 His creative and collaborative programing has expanded the organization’s performance footprint and served to build bridges into underrepresented populations.
 In addition to conducting classics, pops, and special performances, he designs the Sensory Friendly concerts which have been supported by National Endowment for the Arts.

 In Phoenix, he served from 2010-2017 as the founding Artistic Director and Conductor of Arizona Pro Arte.
 His presentations of unique and highly anticipated collaborative events resulted in exponential organizational and audience growth including numerous sold-out performances.
-During this time, the orchestra grew to include a regular masterworks season, a summer orchestral series, educational performances, a chamber music program, a dance ensemble, and establish a composer in residence.
-He instituted an annual “Call for Scores” competition that at its height received over 920 applicants from forty countries.
+During this time the orchestra grew to include a regular masterworks season, a summer orchestral series, educational performances, a chamber music program, a dance ensemble, and establish a composer in residence.
+He instituted an annual “Call for Scores” competition that at its height received over 920 applicants from forty countries in a single season.

-At the renowned Monteux School and Music Festival, Timothy was selected as an orchestral assistant while studying with Michael Jinbo.
+At the renowned Monteux School and Music Festival, Verville was selected as an orchestral assistant while studying with Michael Jinbo.
 He earned degrees in music from the University of Oklahoma, Arizona State University, and the Boston Conservatory.

 Timothy Verville resides in Georgia with his wife and two children.